thededlier/grand-nutrition/README.md

 # grand-nutrition
-TCD Team Grand Nutrition Application
+TCD Team Grand Nutrition Application.

+This application was done as a part of the course CS7IS5- Adaptive Application.
+This adaptive application provides users with a personalized food recommendation based on their preferences, their food history, their calorific profile, their goal and other users' history and model as well.

 ## Setup backend development environment